Introduction to Map object in JavaScript

-The Map object allows us to create collections of key-value pairs in JavaScript.
-Keys in the Map are unique and appear in the original insertion order.
-You can store any objects and primitives as keys and values.
+The Map object in JavaScript allows us to create collections of key-value pairs.
+Keys in a Map are unique and maintain their original insertion order.
+You can use any objects or primitives as keys and values.

 Objects vs. Maps

-The Map object was introduced in ES6 along with the Set object.
-It is similar to a JavaScript object used for storing key-value data.
-However, there are some important differences:
+Introduced in ES6 alongside the Set object, the Map object is similar to a JavaScript object used for storing key-value data.
+However, there are important distinctions:

-1. The Map keys can be of any type and are not limited to strings and symbols.
+1. Map keys can be of any type, not limited to strings and symbols.

-2. A Map object provides a property to get the size of the collection.
+2. A Map object provides a property to retrieve the size of the collection.

-3. A Map does not contain any keys by default.
-It only contains what is explicitly put into it.
+3. By default, a Map does not contain any keys it only includes explicitly inserted entries.

 const items = new Map()